divyachauhan050/Project-Most_Nobel_Prizes_Analysis/README.md

 ## Key Findings
 These are some of the key findings for this project:

-1. Most of the nobel prize winners were male until recently.
+1. Most of the nobel prize winners were male until.